samasastudio/parsify-2.0/README.md

 ## Running App
 To start application after initial install:
-1. Run `yarn serve` to start proxy server
+1. Run `yarn server` to start proxy server
-2. Run `yarn start` to start client
+2. Run `yarn client` to start client

 ## Generator/Seed Script
 A generator script has been provided for you to populate mongo with a playlist's worth of song data.